 And while that might sound quite ‘vanilla’, we discussed practical cases.

-when to check for sleep hygiene issues (not always relevant and sometimes even overburdening)
+- when to check for sleep hygiene issues (not always relevant and sometimes even unnecessary)

 Thanks so much, Maria for having me : ) You are doing a great thing by helping your community to assist themselves with self-care.
 They will thrive because of you.